Multiple Linear Regression

 Obtain the overall model summary

-To begin, let’s examine the \(R^2\), printed in the glance() output.
+To begin interpretation of the output, let’s examine the \(R^2\), printed in the glance() output.
 Recall that the \(R^2\) indicates the proportion of the variability in the outcome that is explained by the predictors in the model.

 Notice that in comparing the SLR model (bp_mod1) to the MLR model (bp_mod2), the \(R^2\) has increased substantially with the addition of fatalities, going from about 49% in the SLR model to about 77% in the MLR model.
 That is, the model with fatalities explains quite a bit more of the variability in the vote shares than growth in income alone.